Darou Ibrahima Sagnane Latrine Project – Senegal

 Darou Sagnane is a small farming village in Fatick, Senegal about 20 km north of the Gambia border and 25 km east of the coast.
 It has a population of about 350 people.
 Villagers belong to the Wolof ethnic group.

-Rainy season farming is the primary income generating activity for the people of Darou.
+Rainy season farming is the primary income-generating activity for the people of Darou.
 They also earn money from fruit tree orchards and dry season gardening.
-Many villagers are forced to leave in search of greater economic opportunity in large cities such as Kaolack and Dakar.
+Many villagers are forced to leave in search of greater economic opportunities in large cities such as Kaolack and Dakar.
 Each family faces great difficulty in meeting its financial needs.